Direct Debit Indemnity Claim Advice

-An Indemnity Claim is the notification of any payments which are being disputed by your payer and these can be received at any time.
-One of the advantages of Direct Debit is that payers are protected by the Direct Debit Guarantee, this encourages them to sign-up using this payment method over others.
-The Direct Debit Guarantee is unlimited as to time and amount and paying banks will accept the word of the payer concerning any errors made and raise an Indemnity Claim.The payments are automatically returned to the Payer by their bank and they usually appear on the Service User's account within approximately 14 working days.
+An Indemnity Claim (DDICA) is the notification of any payments which are being disputed by your Payer and these can be received at any time.
+One of the advantages of Direct Debit is that Payers are protected by the Direct Debit Guarantee, this encourages them to sign-up using this payment method over others.
+The Direct Debit Guarantee is unlimited as to time and amount and paying banks will accept the word of the Payer concerning any errors made and raise an Indemnity Claim.The payments are automatically returned to the Payer by their bank and they usually appear on the Service User's account within approximately 14 working days.
 These are automatically applied to the SmartDebit system.

 How am I notified of an Indemnity Claim report?

-We will send you an e-mail to advise you that you have an DDICA to review.
-A link within this e-mail will take you through to the reports section on SmartDebit Pulse.
+SmartDebit will send you an e-mail advising that you have a DDICA to view.
+A link within this e-mail will take you through to the Reports section on SmartDebit Pulse.
 You are then given the option of opening this as either a CSV or XML (CSV is generally easier to read).

 What does an DDICA look like?

 If you open your DDICA report as a CSV, the data will be depicted as above.
 The reason codes meanings are given to you within the report but the most common of these are as follows:

 - Amount and/or date of Direct Debit differ from Advance Notice (1)

 - Signature on DDI is fraudulent or not in accordance with account authorised signature(s) (6)

 The Direct Debit Guarantee results in paying banks accepting the word of the Payer concerning any errors made and they will therefore raise an Indemnity Claim on the Payer's behalf.
 In certain cases, the Service User (yourself) is able to either counter claim or challenge the Indemnity if you believe this to be inaccurate.